EIN-lab/origami-hp-gui/bin/readme.txt

 ================================
 -OrigamiHP.exe
 -MCRInstaller.exe
-   -if end users are unable to download the MATLAB Runtime using the above
+   -if end users are unable to download the MCR using the above
-    link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -This readme file
+    link, include it when building your component by clicking the "Add MCR" link in the Deployment Tool
+-This readme file

 3. Definitions